cpp-lln-lab/localizer_visual_motion/README.md

 ## Structure and function details

-### visualLocTranslational
+### visualMotionLocalizer

 Running this script will show blocks of motion dots and static dots.
-Motion blocks will show dots(/gratings) moving in one of four directions (up-, down-, left-, and right-ward)
+Motion blocks will show dots moving in one of four directions (up-, down-, left-, and right-ward) (MT+ localizer) or dots moving inward and outward in the peripheral of the screen (MT/MST localizer).

-By default it is run in `Debug mode` meaning that it does not run care about subjID, run n., fMRI triggers, Eye Tracker, etc..
+Run in `Debug mode` (see `setParameters.m`) it does not care about subjID, run n., Eye Tracker (soon, at the moment it needs to be set off manually), etc..

 Any details of the experiment can be changed in `setParameters.m` (e.g., experiment mode, motion stimuli details, exp. design, etc.)